hoffay/NW-Marketplace/testing.md

 ## Issue 1: Add navigation to the website **Passed**
  Tested by running the app and confirming successful compilation with no errors and the creation of a working navigation bar with all it components.

+ ## Issue 6: Add search bar to home page **Passed**
+ This is tested by running the app and ensuring that the search bar is present on the page.
+Then, testing by entering text within the textfield to make sure it appears and removes the placeholder text.